EddOliver/BBM-Bridge-Baby-Monitor/README.md

 3.8.
 First, we will install the necessary libraries for our program to work.

-- For it to work we just have to put the following command.
+- For it to work we just have to input the following command.

       sudo apt-get update && sudo apt-get install -y python-pip && pip install pyserial paho-mqtt